-- In the Metallurgy Business Unit, where labelling requirements apply to the products for sale, for every consignment, a "Certificate of Conformity" is issued, containing all the necessary product information and especially information concerning substances which may have an environmental or social impact. - In the Sustainable Engineering Solutions Business Unit, the Company's projects and services are in full agreement with the terms of the respective contracts and with the Company's contractual obligations to its customers, to whom all Health, Safety and Environment related information is delivered, such as: (a) Use, maintenance and disposal instruction for all equipment and materials supplied (Operation & Maintenance Manuals), (b) clearly visible labelling of all materials and equipment (trademarks, warnings and related instructions), and (c) instructions for use-recycling, in the form of Material Safety Data Sheets (MSDS) for all hazardous materials.
+• In the Metallurgy Business Unit, where labelling requirements apply to the products for sale, for every consignment, a "Certificate of Conformity" is issued, containing all the necessary product information and especially information concerning substances which may have an environmental or social impact.

+In the Sustainable Engineering Solutions Business Unit, the Company's projects and services are in full agreement with the terms of the respective contracts and with the Company's contractual obligations to its customers, to whom all Health, Safety and materials supplied (Operation & Maintenance Manuals), (b) clearly visible labelling of all materials and equipment (trademarks, warnings and related instructions), and (c) instructions for use-recycling, in the form of Material Safety Data Sheets (MSDS) for all hazardous materials.